 By default, Clark Bishop takes the crown — he’s the only active NHLer from Newfoundland and Labrador.

-The forward has played 25 games for the Carolina Hurricanes over the past two seasons, recording one goal and three assists.
-He won a Calder Cup with the Charlotte Checkers last season.
+The forward played 13 games for the Ottawa Senators in 2020-21, recording three assists.
+Prior, he played 25 games for the Carolina Hurricanes between 2018 and 2020, recording one goal and three assists.
+He won a Calder Cup with the Charlotte Checkers in 2018-19.

 There have been a number of more notable players from the province who retired recently, including Michael Ryder, Daniel Cleary, and Colin Greening.